codesurfers/codesurfers.github.io/links/index.md

 abstraction, great support for concurrency, and to round it off, good performance on the JVM.

-The error handling and interactivity may not as good as Common Lisp, but it doesn't have all of Common Lisp's warts and historical baggage.
+The error handling and interactivity may not be as good as Common Lisp, but it doesn't have all of Common Lisp's warts and historical baggage.

 [Racket](http://racket-lang.org/)